Kennel vs. In-Home Boarding: Which is Right for Your Dog?

 Traditional Kennels: Kennels are commercial facilities designed to house many dogs at once.
 They typically feature rows of runs or cages, concrete floors for easy cleaning, and separate play areas.
 While reputable kennels are safe and secure, the environment can be loud, industrial, and overwhelming for some dogs.

-In-Home Boarding: In-home boarding, like the services found on Ruh-Roh Retreat, takes place in a real home.
+In-Home Boarding: In-home boarding takes place in a real home.
 Your dog sleeps in a living room or bedroom, has access to a backyard, and enjoys the comforts of a household environment.

 2. Attention & Care Ratios

-In-Home Boarding: Boutique sitters typically take a limited number of dogs at a time—often just 1-3 guest dogs.
+In-Home Boarding: Boutique sitters typically take a small number of dogs at a time — often far fewer than a commercial facility.
 This allows for:

-• Constant supervision: Your dog isn't just checked on; they are lived with.
+- Close supervision: Your dog isn't just checked on; in many cases, they're lived with.

 3. Stress Levels & Anxiety

-In-Home Boarding: A home environment significantly reduces cortisol levels.
+In-Home Boarding: A home environment tends to reduce cortisol levels for many dogs.
 If your dog already shows signs of tension around unfamiliar people or places, you may want to read more about recognizing separation anxiety before choosing a boarding option.

 4. Health & Safety

-In-Home Boarding: With fewer dogs, the risk of contagious illness is naturally lower.
+In-Home Boarding: In smaller groups than commercial boarding facilities, there can be less exposure to contagious illness, though this varies by setup.
 Plus, a sitter who is with the dogs 24/7 is more likely to notice subtle changes in health or behavior immediately.
-At Ruh-Roh Retreat, sitters tend to prioritize a "Calm & Clean" environment that supports physical and mental well-being.
+Many in-home sitters prioritize a calm, clean environment that supports physical and mental well-being.

 5. Cost: Breaking Down What You're Paying For